2017–18 Australian parliamentary eligibility crisis: Andrew Bartlett

 In November 2017, Andrew Bartlett replaced Greens Senator Larissa Waters after a recount.
 At the time of nomination, Bartlett had been an academic employed by the Australian National University.
-He claimed to have legal advice that this did not disqualify him under s 44(iv) and his eligibility was not challenged at the same time as that of Hughes.
+He claimed to have legal advice that this did not disqualify him under section 44(iv) and his eligibility was not challenged at the same time as that of Hughes.
 Nonetheless, the Commonwealth Solicitor-General suggested that the Senate might need to refer his position to the High Court and the Greens were reported to be seeking further legal advice.
 However, Bartlett resigned from the Senate in August 2018, to allow Waters to return.

 Section 44(v)

 David Gillespie

-A court challenge against Nationals MP and junior minister David Gillespie, was heard by the Full High Court on 12 December 2017, alleging a breach of the "pecuniary interest" requirement in section 44(v) of the Constitution; the Full High Court considered s 44(v) in April 2017 when finding that Senator Bob Day had been ineligible for election.
+A court challenge against Nationals MP and junior minister David Gillespie, was heard by the Full High Court on 12 December 2017, alleging a breach of the "pecuniary interest" requirement in section 44(v) of the Constitution; the Full High Court considered section 44(v) in April 2017 when finding that Senator Bob Day had been ineligible for election.
 The Opposition Australian Labor Party and some community groups believe that Gillespie has an indirect financial relationship with the federal government, in that he owns a suburban shopping complex in Port Macquarie with an Australia Post licensee.

 The action against Gillespie was brought by former Labor candidate for Lyne, Peter Alley, under s 3 of the Common Informers (Parliamentary Disqualifications) Act 1975.
 The Act "otherwise provides" following section 46 of the Constitution: under the Act (which appears not to have been used before), a member of the federal Parliament who is sitting while disqualified is liable, to anybody who may sue for it in the High Court, for $200 per day of so sitting, following initiation of the action and for up to 12 months previously.
 During pre-trial proceedings, a question arose as to whether a common informer action can be brought against a member of parliament without a prior finding of disqualification by the Court of Disputed Returns or the relevant House of Parliament.
 This question was referred by Bell J to a Full Court of the High Court, with a hearing to be held on 12 December 2017.
 Alley was represented by leading barrister Bret Walker SC.
 On 21 March 2018 the High Court stated that it could not hear the case against Gillespie because it was not a reference from Parliament.

 Barry O'Sullivan

-The media speculated that Queensland Liberal National Senator Barry O'Sullivan may have had pecuniary interests in breach of s 44(v).
-In the Senate on 13 November 2017, Queensland ALP Senator Murray Watt accused O'Sullivan of three breaches of s 44(v); O'Sullivan was present but did not respond.
+The media speculated that Queensland Liberal National Senator Barry O'Sullivan may have had pecuniary interests in breach of section 44(v).
+In the Senate on 13 November 2017, Queensland ALP Senator Murray Watt accused O'Sullivan of three breaches of section 44(v); O'Sullivan was present but did not respond.